Make Data-Driven Decisions with Agile Ad Hoc Analysis

 To take advantage of the data relevant to a given decision, your team needs access to it.
 All your data sources should be available via your BI tool, ideally through a cloud data platform or warehouse that ensures data governance.
 Your tool should connect directly with your data platform or warehouse for security and compliance reasons rather than moving, storing, caching, or copying data.

-PROVIDE A BI TOOL DESIGNED FOR NON-TECHICAL USERS
+PROVIDE A BI TOOL DESIGNED FOR NON-TECHNICAL USERS

 The value of ad hoc analysis is tied to the ability to explore the data and find the answers to both high-level and follow-up questions.
 You’ll want to be sure that team members can access relevant, quality data and that they can manipulate queries and formulas in an easy-to-use interface (without requiring technical coding skills).
 Provide your team with a BI tool that allows them to explore data in a familiar interface like a spreadsheet.